 - 1. Missing or Non-Operable Smoke Detectors OR Carbon Monoxide Detectors - 2.
 Electrical Hazards: any condition that poses a serious threat of electrocution or fire - 3.
-No Gas Leaks OR Gas Fumes OR Improper/Damaged or Missing Ventilation for Gas Appliances - 4.
-Means of exiting in case of fire are blocked or blocked egress Lack of security for a unit - 6.
+Gas Leaks OR Gas Fumes OR Improper/Damaged or Missing Ventilation for Gas Appliances - 4.
+Means of exiting in case of fire are blocked or blocked egress Lack of security for a unit - 5.
+Lack of security for a unit - 6.
 Any part of the building is in danger of collapse - 7.
 Major plumbing/sewage leaks or flooding - 8.
 No running hot water - 9.
 Utilities are not in service - 10.
 No heat when outside temp is below 32 degrees F and/or the inside of the unit is below 50 degrees F - 11.
-Lack of functioning toilet - 12.
-Broken glass where someone could be injured - 13.
-IF a Fire Extinguisher is Required: Missing/damaged/overcharged/discharged/expired fire extinguisher
+Lack of functioning toilet